mainkoon81/Study-Tableau/README.md

  - Heat-map: It is a table but colors itself based on a certain set of parameters.
 <img src="https://user-images.githubusercontent.com/31917400/37705336-9a448cbc-2cf3-11e8-9b68-a0d35d637e1d.png" width="550" height="200" />

- - Scatter Example in R
-A scatter plot is the perfect tool for comparing continuous variables because clusters will emerge that can indicate possible correlation.
+ - Scatter Example in R: A scatter plot is the perfect tool for comparing continuous variables because clusters will emerge that can indicate possible correlation.
 ```
 install.packages('ggplot2')
 library(ggplot2)